 The walls are cast against bamboo, and rough concrete surfaces were created via bamboo molds.
 To arrive at the resort, a 2.5-hour journey in Bali is necessary, but it so worth it.
 Each of the rooms has its own secluded pool, too, making it the perfect spot for travelers looking to escape and engage with Mother Earth.

 3. The Jungle House

 In line with the name, the Jungle House is terraced into the jungle on the coast of Guarujá.
 This is southeast of Sao Paulo and has three floors.
 The house is elevated from the ground to achieve harmony with the typography.
 What this means is the main floors project from the hillside!

-The house has two wellness areas also, one of which has a pool near the terrace.
+The house has two wellness areas, one of which has a pool near the terrace.
 A private jacuzzi is located in the other wellness space.
 With the tropical forest backdrop, nature sounds, and beautiful greenery, this is the perfect place to come visit and relax.
 It offers an entirely unique experience that is unlike any other.